As professional advisers, there is important information you need to know before we can provide you with the information on the advice we offer.

 To ensure that our financial advisers prioritise clients’ interests above their own, we follow an advice process that ensures our recommendations are made based on the client’s goals and circumstances.

-Cambridge Partners, and anyone who gives financial advice on our behalf, have duties under the Financial Markets Conduct Act 2013 relating to how we give advice.
+Cambridge Partners, and anyone who gives financial advice on our behalf, have duties under the Financial Markets Conduct Act 2013 and the Code of Professional Conduct for Financial Advice Services, relating to how we give advice.

 We are required to: